When to Plant

 A double yellow named for the Dutch holiday that was long celebrated on April 30.
 (Now that the Dutch have a king, they celebrate King’s Day—on his birthday, April 27.)
-A beautiful, perhaps even regal daffodil.
+Pairs beautifully with Hyacinth Purple Sensation.

 Queen’s Day is itself a celebration of what hybridizers can achieve—a sunny, beautifully shaped flower produced by a robust bulb.
 Will it wait until the end of April to bloom?
 Probably not, but you’ll be glad to have Queen’s Day on whatever schedule it prefers.